 5. Anxiety is not a big deal.

 Because we’ve all felt anxious at one time or another, we think that we know what someone else is feeling.
 But having an anxiety disorder is different than feeling stressed or nervous from time to time.
 Having an anxiety disorder means that anxiety is impacting your life.
 You’re likely avoiding things you need or want to do because of the anxiety.
 You’re thinking about the anxiety a lot of the time.
 You may be judging yourself because of the anxiety.
 Anxiety can be a really big deal.
 But it’s also highly treatable.
-If you have anxiety, or know someone that does, seek help from a professional who knows how to treat it; not all professionals do.
-(The Anxiety Disorders Association of America has a lot of good information.)
+If you have anxiety or know someone that does, seek help from a professional who knows how to treat it; not all professionals do.

 You might also find this post useful: "Loving Someone with an Anxiety Disorder."